Murder of Paul Quinn: Controversial comments

-In November 2007 Bertie Ahern remarked in the Dáil that based on reports from the Gárdaí and PSNI that "this action was due to criminality".
-The following month Ahern backtracked, saying he "did not in any way intend to make an issue out of the character of Paul Quinn and I am happy to make that clear to the House".
-He added that the only criminals involved were those who had killed Paul Quinn.
+In November 2007, Bertie Ahern remarked in the Dáil that, based on reports from the Gárdaí and PSNI, "this action was due to criminality".
+The following month Ahern said he "did not in any way intend to make an issue out of the character of Paul Quinn and I am happy to make that clear to the House".
+He added that the only criminals involved were those who had killed Quinn.

-Shortly after Paul Quinn's death, Conor Murphy said in an interview with Spotlight that "Paul Quinn was involved with smuggling and criminality and I think that everyone accepts that."
+Shortly after Quinn's death, Conor Murphy said in an interview with Spotlight that "Paul Quinn was involved with smuggling and criminality and I think that everyone accepts that."

 During the 2020 Irish general election Conor Murphy's comments were an issue.

-Mary Lou McDonald said on 3 February 2020 that she would ask Conor Murphy to talk to Paul's mother Breege.
-She also said that she did not believe that it had been said that Paul Quinn was a criminal, but that the best thing was for Conor Murphy to speak to Paul's mother.
-Breege Quinn said that her son was definitely not involved in criminality and called on Conor Murphy to withdraw his remarks and make a public apology to the Quinn family.
-On 6 February 2020 Conor Murphy spoke to RTÉ and said that he had withdrawn the remarks he had made in 2007 and apologised to the Quinn family.
-Breege Quinn repeated her call for him to resign as Minister for Finance at Stormont.
-She said he "should finish off and get justice" for the Quinn family.
+Mary Lou McDonald said on 3 February 2020 that she would ask Murphy to talk to Quinn's mother.
+She also said she did not believe that it had been said that Quinn was a criminal, but that the best thing was for Murphy to speak to Quinn's mother.
+Breege said that her son was definitely not involved in criminality and called on Murphy to withdraw his remarks and make a public apology to their family.
+On 6 February 2020, Murphy spoke to RTÉ and said that he had withdrawn the remarks he had made in 2007 and apologised to the Quinn family.
+Breege repeated her call for him to resign as Minister for Finance at Stormont.
+She said he "should finish off and get justice" for their family.
 She said he should "go and tell the PSNI and the Gardaí exactly who he was speaking to" in the IRA after the murder.
-She said she would not meet Conor Murphy until he "comes out publicly saying that he is going to the PSNI to give the names of the IRA that he spoke to in Cullyhanna".
-Mary Lou McDonald said that she had made an honest mistake when she said that she did not believe that Mr Murphy had said that Mr Quinn was involved in criminality.
-She had only realised her mistake when she saw the BBC Spotlight programme on which the comments were made.
+Breege said she would not meet Murphy until he "comes out publicly saying that he is going to the PSNI to give the names of the IRA that he spoke to in Cullyhanna".
+McDonald said she had made an honest mistake when she said she did not believe Murphy had said that Quinn was involved in criminality.
+She said she only realised her mistake when she saw the BBC Spotlight programme on which the comments were made.

-Breege Quinn denied that her family had suddenly started asking questions because of the election but she has been fighting for the past 13 years for justice.
+Breege denied that her family had suddenly started asking questions because of the election, stating she had been fighting for the past 13 years for justice.

-On 17 February 2020 the Quinn family visited Stormont, accompanied by members of the SDLP.
+On 17 February 2020, the Quinn family visited Stormont, accompanied by members of the SDLP.